kaiznanji/Inventory-Tracker/README.md

 npm start
 ```

-Make sure you navigate outside of the backend directory using ```cd ..``` before running the next commands:
+Make sure you start a new terminal in the project directory before running the next commands:

 To start the frontend server:
 ```bash